 What the Data Tells Us

-Charts tracking the yearly changes in male and female height reveal several key insights:
+Charts tracking yearly changes in male and female height show a few clear trends:

 Why Would Height Stop Increasing?